Pain and Suffering is Caused by Injury | Compensation is for the Recovery

-If you’ve been injured through no fault of your own, and someone else’s neglect or carelessness is the cause of your injury, you may be able to receive monetary compensation.
-Beyond medical expenses and lost wages, many people suffer additional consequences after an injury.
-These are commonly referred to as pain and suffering.
+If you or your loved one has been injured through no fault of your own, and someone else’s neglect or carelessness is the cause of your injury, you may be able to receive monetary compensation.
+Beyond medical expenses and lost wages, many people suffer the consequences of an injury after it has passed.
+This is commonly referred to as pain and suffering.

 Most of the time, you can seek monetary compensation from the responsible party’s insurance company for pain and suffering experienced after an injury.
-You don’t need to be afraid to seek this compensation.
-Help is available from experienced injury lawyers who know the law and know how to deal with insurance companies.
+You don’t need to be afraid or ashamed to seek this compensation.

 What is Pain and Suffering?

-- Emotional trauma like fear, worry and grief
+- Emotional trauma like fear, anxiety, depression and grief

 - Trouble sleeping

 - Any other psychological injury, including an inability to do things you enjoy

 Pain and suffering accompany almost any injury or accident, and monetary damages can almost always be recovered.
 Through the analysis of thousands of pain and suffering compensation cases, and our decades of experience, we know how to cut through red tape and work with insurance companies and their attorneys!
 Call us at (208) 466-0030 so our team can handle your case while you or your loved one can focus on healing emotionally and physically.

 Our personal injury attorneys have experience helping victims determine fair compensation for pain and suffering.
 Extenuating circumstances such as long-term disabilities, pain, scarring, or continued mental anguish can increase the amount.